Hired in High Season: Seasonal Labor Demand and Refugee Labor Market Integration: Results

 \paragraph{How does the control group catch up?}

 With overall employment rates converging in the third year, this is an important question in understanding how the treatment affects the labor market integration of refugees in Austria.
-I consider two mechanisms: First, whether hospitality job take-up crowds out human capital investment and second, whether it substitutes for employment in other, possibly better-paying sectors and firms.
+I consider two mechanisms: First, whether hospitality job take-up crowds out human capital investment and second, whether it crowds out employment in other, possibly better-paying sectors and firms.

 Human capital investments may be crowded out due to the fast take-up of low-barrier work, as suggested by previous research \citep{arendt2022,arendt2023,degenhardtnimczik}.
 This could then result in refugees being employed in more unstable or lower-paid jobs.
 Table~\ref{table:appendix_results} shows that aggregate effects on both labor market training and vocational training, two different types of human capital investments, are not significantly different from zero.
 Although the estimate on labor market training take-up is slightly negative, there is no clear evidence that it crowds out human capital investments.\footnote{Estimates for the first year only are also not significantly different from zero.
 Results are available upon request.}